 Resistance training when you’re over the age of 40, has been proven many times to be hugely beneficial.
-It helps to keep your body in shape and slow down the process of ageing.
+It helps to keep your body in shape and slow down the process of aging.
 It also helps to keep your blood sugars controlled and has lots of other health benefits too.

 But, How Often To Lift Weights Over 40?